-3.4 Property Values
+4.4 Property Values

-The value of a property is, at minimum, well formed XML.
+The value of a property when expressed in XML MUST be well formed.

 XML has been chosen because it is a flexible, self-describing, structured data format that supports rich schema definitions, and because of its support for multiple character sets.
 XML's self-describing nature allows any property's value to be extended by adding new elements.
 Older clients will not break when they encounter extensions because they will still have the data specified in the original schema and will ignore elements they do not understand.
 XML's support for multiple character sets allows any human-readable property to be encoded and read in a character set familiar to the user.
+XML's support for multiple human languages, using the "xml:lang" attribute, handles cases where the same character set is employed by multiple human languages.

-3.5 Property Names
+4.5 Property Names